h4rsham/personal-portfolio-experimentation/README.md

 ## Description

 Within this repository, I went through the process of learning Next.js and Tailwind CSS to expand my knowledge and create a portfolio website.
+By the end of it, I had come to the conclusion that it did not meet my standards of what would be used to represent me and so I have decided to go about creating an alternative portfolio website.
+Nevertheless, it was an interesting and eye-opening journey that has made me improve as a developer✅

 ## Demo